Laboratory in Software Engineering

 Recommendations

-Modern products and applications in the field of electronic systems (e.g. automotive, embedded real-time systems, medical technology) are characterized by an increasingly high software content.
-This trend has to be taken into account in the education of electrical engineers.
-The aim of the laboratory is therefore to teach the participants the contents of software technology and software engineering.
-The focus is on methods for designing and testing electronic systems, especially driver assistance systems.
-In this context, participants learn about agile software design methods and the possibilities of using virtual simulation environments.
-Likewise, basic topics such as makefiles, debugging, code versioning and software development in a team are covered within the internship.
+Modern products and applications in the field of electronic systems (e.g. automotive, embedded real-time systems, medical technology) are characterized by an increasingly high proportion of software.
+This trend must be taken into account in the training of electrical engineers.
+The aim of the laboratory is therefore to teach participants the content of software technology and software engineering.
+The focus is on methods for designing and testing electronic systems, in particular driver assistance systems.
+In this context, participants learn about agile software design methods and the possibilities of using virtual simulation environments, among other things.
+Fundamental topics such as makefiles, debugging, code versioning and software development in a team are also covered during the internship.

 In the lab, students design and implement software to realize an automated driving function in the form of a highway pilot.
 This includes processing sensor data to control the vehicle's actuators and testing the developed function within a simulation environment.